aerospike/aerospike-client-python-async/README.md

 <br>

 ### Known TODOs:
-*   Tests:
-    - Move / port more of the legacy python tests to the new client
-    - Go through Java client tests and check for analogous test coverage
 *  Pipeline benchmarks: track performance between runs.
 *  Decide about introducing the Bin class, or keep using Dicts (for Khosrow and Ronen when the latter is back from vacation)?
-*  Move more API:
-    - CDTs
+*  Next APIs:
+   - Security/Admin operations — exposed but tests skipped; may need updates to match current Rust core API
+   - Batch operations — not wrapped
+   - UDF operations — not wrapped
+   - TLS configuration — not wrapped
+   - Transactions — not wrapped
+   - Exposed but needs work (tests skipped, may need updates)
 *  Object serialization:
     - Test __getstate__ and __setstate__ and make sure they work.
 Otherwise implement them.
 *  Cross-Python Client compatibility testing - esp data types
     - Write from legacy, read from new
     - Write from new, read from legacy
 *  Track known remaining "core" (Rust Client) items:
-    - TLS
     - AP/SC
     - MRT
     - smaller items